-So, to make a fully professional job of transferring your 78 rpm records, you should open 78 rpm playback curves in the Audacity Wiki for a list of known equalizations used by different manufacturers of 78 rpm records.in Audacity immediately after recording, and apply the inverse of the RIAA playback curve (see the next section).
+So, to make a fully professional job of transferring your 78 rpm records, you should open Playback equalization for 78 rpm shellacs and early 33⅓ LPs in the Audacity Wiki for a list of known equalizations used by different manufacturers of 78 rpm records.in Audacity immediately after recording, and apply the inverse of the RIAA playback curve (see the next section).
 This will cancel out the unwanted RIAA equalization, after which you can apply one of the 78 rpm playback curve presets supplied with the effect.
 Note that the 78 rpm curves are generic.
 In practice, many different equalizations were used according to the record label or even the recording engineer.
 See

 Inverting the RIAA curve

 You can select the "RIAA" curve, then use thebutton to invert it.
-Then apply that equalization to the recording
+Then apply the appropriate equalization to the recording.

 Lower speed dubbing - 33 1/3 or 45 rpm